katholt/RedDog/README.txt

 V0.4.9      splitting location of intermediate files in temp folder to improve stability for large runs (DE)
-            changed -X switch in bowtie2 PE mapping from 500 (default) to 1500 (DE) removal of some redundant scripts and stages in config file (DE)
+            changed -X switch in bowtie2 PE mapping from 500 (default) to 1500 (DE) removal of some redundant scripts and stages in config file (DE) V0.5        added check for deletion of previous run success file on merge run (DE) added checkpoints for better pipeline running - will halt on errors as expected (DE) includes changes to complex stages - flagFiles behaviour (DE)

 next planned updates
-V0.5.1      Run report to provide settings for merge runs (continuity checks) (DE)
+V0.5.2      Any fixes from final testing (DE)
-            Implement any changes to run report from user feedback (DE) Improve on all comments in programming (DE) Add licensing information to all scripts (DE) Changes to input sequences pattern recognition (DE)
+            Improve on all comments in programming (DE) Add licensing information to all scripts (DE)

-V0.5.1      Any fixes from final testing (DE)

 V1.0        First Public Release of RedDog